NitinTyagi019/LttsProject/5_ImagesAndDataset/README.md

 ## images and Dataset

-The output contains the images and values being successfully executed..
+The output contains the images and values being successfully executed.